seannywoot/LibraAI/README.md

 ```

 Then visit http://localhost:3000 and sign in at /auth.
 You can also test the DB connection at `/api/db/ping`.

+## Password reset (backend)

+This project includes a minimal, secure password-reset backend flow:

+- Request reset: `POST /api/auth/password-reset/request` with JSON `{ "email": "user@example.com" }`
+	- Always responds with `{ ok: true }` to avoid leaking whether the account exists.
+	- Generates a one-time token (hashed in DB), stores it with expiration, and emails a link to the user.

+- Complete reset: `POST /api/auth/password-reset/reset` with JSON `{ "token": "<from-email>", "password": "NewSecurePass123" }`
+	- Verifies token validity/expiration, sets the new password, and invalidates all outstanding tokens for that email.

+Configure SMTP variables in `.env.local` so emails can be sent.
+The reset email links to `/auth/reset?token=...`; add a UI page there to collect the new password and call the reset API.

 ## Authentication and roles